 Be aware that

-- Bed-sharing with younger babies 8–14 weeks of age may be more strongly associated with SIDS (ABM, 2008).
+- Bed-sharing with younger babies less than 8–14 weeks of age may be more strongly associated with SIDS (ABM, 2008).

 Protective sleep position